AdamRJensen/adamrjensen.github.io/posts/gsoc_project_intro.md

 ## Google Summer of Code
 You might be wondering at this point what Google has to do with all this and you’d be right to do so.
 Google is not directly involved with the project, but rather is the facilitator and sponsor of Google Summer of Code (GSoC) - a global program that aims at getting students writing code and taking active part in the open-source community.

-During the 10 week program, students are paired with a mentor from a pre-qualified open-source organization, who guides the student through a specific project.
+During the 10-week program, students are paired with a mentor from a pre-qualified open-source organization, who guides the student through a specific project.
 This is where [Kevin Anderson](https://github.com/kanderso-nrel) comes into the picture.
 Kevin is one of the core pvlib developers, and each week volunteers a few hours of his time where I get to pick his brain.
 He is truly a phenomenal guy, and he’s really the reason why this project exists.

 If you're interested, you can find my official GSoC project abstract [here](https://summerofcode.withgoogle.com/projects/#6071460558274560).